home-assistant/home-assistant.io/source/_integrations/alexa.intent.markdown

 </div>

-If you want to use the `Optional ID` field next to/instead of the Synonym value, you can simply append "_Id" at the end of the template variable e.g. `{{ Scene_Id }}`.
+If you want to use the `Optional ID` field next to/instead of the Synonym value, you can simply append "_Id" at the end of the template variable e.g. `Scene_Id`.

 <p class='img'>
 <img src='/images/integrations/alexa/scene_slot_synonyms.png' />